-Certified Advanced Specialist in Piano, Theory & History (RCM)
+Certified Advanced Specialist in Piano, Theory & History (Royal Conservatory of Music)

-Alana has over 20 years of music teaching experience and has led music workshops, secondary school bands and choirs for children and students with special needs.
-She has founded and taught the school choir at the Jockey Club Sarah Roe School of the English Schools Foundation- the only international school for Special Needs in Hong Kong.
-Alana was a research assistant in the Department of Music at the Hong Kong Baptist University and music instructor at the Hong Kong Academy for Performing Arts.
-In 2012, she was invited by the Music Office of the Leisure and Cultural Services Department (Government of Hong Kong) to give a series of “Summer Music Workshops – First Music Lessons” for two consecutive summers.
-She adjudicated in festivals and competitions including the Pre-Hong Kong Schools Music Festival Workshop, the preliminary round of the Vancouver International Music Competition, the 25th & 26th Annual Edith Lando Gifted Youth Music Competition and the Phyllis Salter Annual Piano Competition.
-She is a member of the Canadian Federation of Music Teachers’ Associations (CFMTA), British Columbia Registered Music Teachers Association (BCRMTA) and the Hong Kong Piano Teachers Association (HKPTA).
-Alana is also a certified music teacher of the Royal Conservatory of Music and holds the Advanced Specialist in Piano, Music Theory & History designations.
+Alana has over 20 years of music teaching experience and has led music workshops, school bands and choirs for children including students with special needs.
+She has founded and taught the school choir at the Jockey Club Sarah Roe School of the English Schools Foundation.
+Alana was a music instructor at the Hong Kong Academy for Performing Arts.
+In 2012, she was invited by the Government of Hong Kong to give a series of “Summer Music Workshops – First Music Lessons” for two consecutive summers.
+She has given masterclasses and adjudicated in festivals and competitions including the Pre-Hong Kong Schools Music Festival Workshop, the preliminary round of the Vancouver International Music Competition, the 25th & 26th Annual Edith Lando Gifted Youth Music Competition, the Phyllis Salter Annual Piano Competition, the Vancouver Academy of Music Junior & Intermediate Symphony Concerto Competitions, and the final round of the 20th Asia Piano Open Competition.
+Alana is on faculty at the Vancouver Academy of Music and is a certified music teacher of the Royal Conservatory of Music, holding the Advanced Specialist in Piano, Music Theory & History designations.
 She is currently the Vice President of the Canada International Arts and Music Society; and is also serving on the board of the Vancouver Women’s Musical Society.